Now in second edition! See notes below.

 The included setting material is based on, well, taking the mickey out of Important Games of Yore which have sometimes been – let’s face it – a teensy bit silly and over the top.
 (It’s in a British style too: your mileage may vary.)
 But actually the underlying system will serve perfectly well for a “straight” high fantasy game.

-Questers is in Letter format, 70 pages, currently available in PDF only from the usual outlets.
+Questers second edition is in Trade format, 184 pages, currently available in PDF from DriveThru and RPGNow with a print edition coming soon.

 Kenneth Hite’s Out of the Box Awards: Honourable Mention, Best New RPG of 2006 category